anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 # Retest DNS resolution from the perspective of a pod running in the cluster
 kubectl exec -it test -- ping keycloak.bigbang.dev -c 1 | head -n 1
 kubectl exec -it test -- ping authdemo.bigbang.dev -c 1 | head -n 1
-# Now the k3d clusters can resolve the DNS to IP mappings, similar to our workstation's /etc/hosts file
+# Now the k3d clusters can resolve the DNS to IP mappings, similar to our workstations /etc/hosts file
 ```

 ## Step 19: Revisit authdemo.bigbang.dev